fastly/pushpin/README.md

 ## Example using a library

-Using a library on the backend makes integration is even easier.
+Using a library on the backend makes integration even easier.
 Here's another HTTP streaming example, similar to the one shown above, except using Pushpin's [Django library](https://github.com/fanout/django-grip).
 Please note that Pushpin is not Python/Django-specific and there are backend libraries for [other languages/frameworks, too](https://pushpin.org/docs/usage/#libraries).

 The Django library requires configuration in `settings.py`:
 ```python